gbadamosi107/azure-network-protocols/README.md

 <img src="https://i.imgur.com/KMUXUhF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We will access Linux VM2 from Windows VM1 via SSH.
-SSH gives access to the machine's command line interface (CLI).
+SSH is used when remotely connecting from one computer to another and accesing the command line.
 We will also set  Windows VM 1 Wireshark filter to capture only SSH packets by typing "ssh labuser@10.0.0.5" (Linux VM2's private IP address) in the PowerShell command line.
-Following this, we will observe  Wireshark capturing SSH packets.
+When this is done, we will observe  Wireshark capturing SSH packets.
 </p>
 <br />